 Take a look at the below GIF to see how to start uploading.

-Good to know right?
-Now let us take a look at the retail, healthcare, and finance sectors and their use of color and typefaces in some detail.
+Good to know, right?
+Now let us take a look at the retail, healthcare, and finance sectors and their use of logo color and brand fonts in some detail.

-There are no firm rules about which colors retail brands should use, but vibrant colors like red, orange, yellow and green are frequently the hues of choice.
-(To create contrast, these colors are often paired with blue or black.)
+There are no firm rules about which logo colors should retail companies should use, but vibrant colors like red, orange, yellow, and green are frequently the hues of choice.
+(To create contrast, blue or black are often paired with these colors.)

-The primary goal of any retail brand is to leave a strong and lasting impression on consumers, and these bold colors get the job done.
+The primary goal of any retail brand is to leave a solid and lasting impression on consumers, and these bold logo colors get the job done.

 Gray, on the other hand, is hardly ever the color of choice in retail industry visuals.
 The nondescript color expresses dullness and a lack of confidence.

-After all, brands want a consistent message to be delivered to their customers.
+After all, brands want to deliver a consistent message to their customers.
 And if customers can’t read your message clearly, they might simply move on.

 In retail, Sans Serif fonts such as Helvetica, Muli, and Futura are favored for their boldness and are suitable for strong headlines.

-For subheadings and body text, fonts that are high in readability, such as Asap, Karla, and Nunito, are recommended.
+For subheadings and body text, brand fonts high in readability, such as Asap, Karla, and Nunito, are recommended.

 Serif fonts (e.g., Arapey and Playfair Display) or Slab Serif fonts (e.g., Arvo) can be used partially for titles or headlines.
 If you are experimenting with typography, you may want to pair Serif fonts with Sans Serif.
-This classic duo complement each other well, and can add some nice contrast and create visual interest.
+This classic duo complements each other well and can add some nice contrast and create visual interest.

-E-commerce retailers like Warby Parker and Thinx exude understatedness and timelessness by using simple black fonts and a good amount of white space.
+E-commerce retailers like Warby Parker and Thinx exude understatedness and timelessness using simple black logo fonts and a good amount of white space.

-Meanwhile, the logo of fashion curation brand ThreadBeast may be short on color, but makes up for it with a cursive font that looks like it may be woven from thread.
-In this case, the font alludes to a key component (thread) of the product being sold (clothes).
+Meanwhile, the logo of fashion curation brand ThreadBeast may be short on color but makes up for it with a cursive font that looks like it may be woven from a thread.
+In this case, the logo font alludes to a key component (thread) of the product being sold (clothes).

-Online retail brands like the aforementioned attracts customers with easy-to-navigate and user-friendly platforms that make the buying process as simple as possible.
+Online retail brands like the aforementioned attract customers with easy-to-navigate and user-friendly platforms that make the buying process as simple as possible.
 A minimalist aesthetic effectively communicates the message of fuss-free functionality.

-Below are some visual examples from Piktochart templates with ideal color and font pairings.
+Below are some visual examples from Piktochart templates with ideal color and brand font pairings.
 Get inspired!